khaledibrahim1/khaledibrahim1/README.md

 # I'm Khaled Ibrahim

 ## 👋 About Me
-Hello!
-I'm **Khaled Ibrahim**, a software developer and a student at the Faculty of Artificial Intelligence, Sphinx University.
+Software developer and a student at the Faculty of Artificial Intelligence, Sphinx University.
 I am passionate about programming and artificial intelligence, and I strive to develop innovative solutions that can improve people's lives.

 ## 💻 Skills